 This stir-fry with vegetables and seitan can be a one-dish meal.
 It's flavored with a hoisin-based sauce and uses seitan, a vegan protein made with wheat gluten that is an excellent meat substitute.
 You can make it gluten-free by substituting tofu.
 Enjoy the extra sauce over rice or noodles.

 You won't miss orange chicken when you can make this orange-glazed tempeh recipe.
 Tempeh is a naturally fermented and compressed soy product that has a satisfying texture.
 If you prefer, you can make a similar dish with tofu.
 Serve this protein along with stir-fried vegetables and rice for a great Chinese-inspired meal.

 Enjoy a vegan tofu kung pao dish Chinese ingredients and seasonings, including sesame oil, red pepper flakes, onion, lime and hot sauce.
-It includes lots of healthy Chinese veggies including snow peas, bok choy, cabbage, and mushrooms.
+It includes lots of Chinese veggies including snow peas, bok choy, cabbage, and mushrooms.

-You won't miss restaurant fried rice when you can make this tofu and cashew fried rice that is tasty and healthy.
+You won't miss restaurant fried rice when you can make this tofu and cashew fried rice that is tasty and balanced.
 The tofu has a very similar appearance and texture to eggs, and the cashews add even more texture and protein.

 You can enjoy hot and sour soup as a start to your meal or as a light meal in itself.
 Savor the spicy combination of mushrooms, bamboo shoots, water chestnuts, soy sauce, hot sauce, vinegar, garlic, green onions, and chili oil.
 Make a batch the next time you're in need of warming up with something hot on a cold day.

 Make these vegetarian potstickers with tofu and vegetables to enjoy on Lunar New Year or anytime.
 They are always a welcome snack or a meal starter.